 If you have questions as you complete the CampusFrance form, please come by the Office for International Study and ask!

-2. After validating your CampusFrance form, follow instructions to mail a $100 money order (available at CVS or the Northampton Post Office) and copy of your acceptance letter from Smith (to be provided at the pre-departure orienation) to CampusFrance in Washington, DC.
+2. After validating your CampusFrance form, follow instructions to mail a $100 money order (available at CVS or the Northampton Post Office) and copy of your acceptance letter from Smith (to be provided at the pre-departure orienation on April 16th) to CampusFrance in Washington, DC.

 3. Two weeks after you have postmarked your money order and acceptance letter, log into your CampusFrance account to see if you have been approved.
 Print two copies of the "Attestation" — you will need one for your visa application.